FOUNDER & DIRECTOR

 Because we pool all of our knowledge, resources and contacts into one glorious continent.
 I’m a great believer in being a specialist in something – the butcher, the baker, the candlestick maker.
 Our combined experience in the region and local network are unmatched.

-We create reading lists for all of our clients ahead of their trips.
 Few Latin American writers match Gabriel Garcia Márquez’s powers of description and lyricism.
 I also like W H Hudson’s Far Away and Long Ago – a lyrical portrait of life in the Argentine pampas at the turn of the century.
 I’ve just finished Magdalena by Wade Davis, which I would recommend to anyone heading to Colombia.
 For guffaws and adventure, Peter Fleming’s Brazilian Adventure always delivers.
+Many of these picks feature on the personalised reading lists we create for all of our clients ahead of their trips.